KushagraaWadhwa/DocumentParsing/README.md

 **Acceptance Criteria:-** The Acceptance criteria of the assigned task was having a document coverage greater than 90 percent.

+It consists of two evaluation metrics:-
+**~Difflib Similarity**( Check for word overlap, longest occurring continuous sequence of words)-Python inbuilt library **~Sentence BERT Similarity**( Checks for the overall semantic interpretation of dataset)-Hugging Face PreTrained model(''all-MiniLM-L6-v2')

+*--> The first sheet contains the coverage comparison between Raw Truth and Ground Truth of the various HR documents*

+The metrics have been computed between:-
+(i)Raw Truth and Ground Truth(Complete Corpus)
+(ii)Raw Truth and Ground Truth(Unique Corpus)
+(iii) Raw Truth v/s Raw Truth (Interlibrary coverage comparison)

+*--> The second sheet of this excel document contains the similarity metrics for the combined QA pairs set between Native QA and T-5 model based QA*

 **Constraints:-** Extracting the exact order of the document, Maintaining the structure of the tables, Achieving a high document coverage rate

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------